ProxyFileSF/ProxyFileSF/README.md

 # 💫 About Me:
 Hey there!
-I'm ProxyFileSF, a passionate developer who loves creating plugins for Minecraft and beyond. 🚀
+I'm ProxyFile, a passionate developer who loves creating plugins for Minecraft and beyond. 🚀

 ## 🌐 Socials: